Seon Lotus Circle

 5) Attend meditation retreats.

-For Individuals: $240 per 32 week practice period which can be paid in full at the beginning of practice period or in installments by the end of the 32 weeks.
+For Individuals: $240 per 32 week practice period which can be made in full at the beginning of practice period or in installments by the end of the 32 weeks.
 (For married couples: $300) Tuition covers participation in all temple activities and classes with exception to retreats.
 Program participants will be able to attend retreats for reduced rates.
 If tuition is a barrier to participation, please speak with a GRBT teacher.
 No one is turned away from any of our activities for financial reasons.

 Label the envelopes provided with your name if you want a record for year-end taxes.